-- Bank statement of the previous 3 months stamped by the bank; OR latest salary certificate and tenancy contract (with a minimum 3-month validity).
+- bank statement of the previous 3 months stamped by the bank, or the latest salary certificate and tenancy contract (with a minimum 3-month validity).

-- Proof of relation such as a copy of Marriage / Birth certificate attested from ministry of UAE and translated to English or Arabic.
+- proof of relation such as a copy of Marriage / Birth certificate attested from the ministry of UAE and translated to English or Arabic.

 Those who do not have a sponsor/host in the UAE can still apply for a visa.
 Check out our article on which visa and permits you can apply for without a sponsorship.

 Residents of any GCC nation may apply for a UAE visa online through ICP Smart Services or the GDRFA website only if they are travelling with a GCC national.
 Such visas are valid for 30 days but can be extended further for 30 additional days.

 Citizens of the eligible countries mentioned above can obtain a Visa on Arrival once they land in the UAE.
 Eligible nationals do not need to apply for a visa in advance.
 Once you land in the UAE, you can proceed to the immigration counter at the airport and go through the required biometric procedures.
 The immigration authorities will then stamp your visa on your passport and update it in ICA and AMER systems, after which you will be issued your Visa on Arrival.

 Arrivals not eligible for a visa on arrival